Wisconsin Diminished Value Claims

 Wisconsin small claims court allows diminished value claims up to $10,000.

-Wisconsin Diminished Value Law
+How Wisconsin Courts Have Ruled on Diminished Value

 Hellenbrand v.
 Hilliard, 2004 WI App 151 (Wis.
 Ct.
 App.)